 In all other cases, if DC are able to re-let all or part of the period booked, DC will, at its sole discretion, consider a refund, less any shortfall in cost of the re-let booking, less the booking fee (if applicable) and less a handling charge of £90.

 Please note that if you cancel your Booking you will remain legally liable for full payment, subject to your rights pursuant to clause 16.

 We recommend that all guests consider taking out a travel insurance policy, which may provide comprehensive cover in the event of a cancellation.

 8. BOOKING FEE

 DC charges a booking fee for the services we provide that enable you to make a Booking.
 Subject to clause 16, the booking fee is non-refundable once the Booking has been confirmed.

 If the property accepts pets, this will be clearly marked in the brochure or on the website property page.
 Bookings that include pets are taken on the condition that all flea and worming treatments are up to date and DC and/or the Owner reserve the right to ask for written evidence of such treatment.
-You are not permitted to leave pets unattended at the property at any time and some Owners will require that pets remain on the ground floor and off furniture at all times – this will be stated in the brochure or on the website property page if applicable.
+You are not permitted to leave pets unattended at the property at any time and Owners will require that pets remain on the ground floor and off furniture at all times – unless stated otherwise.
 You, as pet owner, will be responsible for removing any evidence left by your pet and reimbursing the Owner for any damage caused.
 Please show consideration for guests visiting after you have gone home and bear in mind that some popular beaches do not permit dogs during the summer months.
 For most properties, a charge per pet per Booking will be made.

 Guests With Allergies Relating to Pets: